ibm-cloud-architecture/refarch-eda/docs/kafka/connect.md

 ## Deploy the Kafka connect as a service within Openshift cluster

-When you use IBM Event Streams on Openshift, you can deploy the connector environment as Docker containers, and define the needed `connect-*` topics as explained in previous section.
+When you use IBM Event Streams on Openshift, you can deploy the IBM kafka connector environment as Docker containers, and define the needed `connect-*` topics as explained in previous section.
+The product documentation describes how to do that.

 Another approach is to use [Strimzi](https://strimzi.io/) operator.